 Rabbi Siroty is most passionate about music in prayer.
 She believes music is the pulse of Jewish spirituality and the heart and soul of every service.
 It transcends the physical as it connects individuals one to another, forming a community.
 Rabbi Siroty adds her unique voice to the collective voice, bringing enthusiasm and passion for Judaism and music.

-Raina lives in the garden district of Alexandria in a restored home built in 1927 by Morris and Hannah Weiss—1888 Jewish immigrants from the Austro-Hungarian empire who were temple congregants.
-Raina is a proud mother to her son, Gabriel who was born in 2016, who is presently attending Kindergarten.
+Our Rabbi owns a historic home in the Garden District of Alexandria, Louisiana built in 1927 by Temple congregants, Morris and Hannah Weiss, Jewish immigrants from the Austro-Hungarian Empire.
+She is the proud mother to her son, Gabriel, born in 2016, who is presently attending Kindergarten.

 RABBI ARNOLD S. TASK - "Arny" to most everyone - served 22 years as Rabbi of Congregation Gemiluth Chassodim, from 1989 to 2011.
 On retirement, he was named Rabbi Emeritus.
 He and his wife Judy elected to continue their residence in Alexandria, where they are actively involved in many aspects of our community.